Wimbledon is the hardest grand slam tournament to get tickets for. Here are the options.

-- Three thousand ground passes are available each day.
+- Several thousand ground passes are available each day.

 You can also queue for late entry after 5pm.
 It can take around 30 to 40 minutes to get in after 5, although if it’s raining ie no tennis on outside courts, you’ll probably get in faster.

 All tickets bought at the Queue turnstiles must be paid for in cash.